6

 Suggested Improvement Methods from Classification Societies

-• Conversion of fuels into low-carbon fuels or installation of energy conservation devices
+• Conversion of fuels into low-carbon fuels or installation of energy saving devices

-• Hull and superstructure optimization (hull cleaning /coating)
+• Hull cleaning and anti-fouling paint optimization (hull cleaning / coating)

-• Propulsion system (electric, new energy-efficient) (ESD) energy efficiency management
+• Propulsion system (electric, new energy-saving) (ESD) efficiency management

 • Sailing optimization